COVID-19: Reducing Services at STEGH

 Prior to your appointment, you will be screened over the telephone for COVID-19 symptoms.
 You will also be screened upon entry to the hospital on the day of your appointment.
 For your safety and the safety of our staff, the outcome of the screening process may result in your appointment being rescheduled.

-Due to the evolving nature of the COVID-19 pandemic and the impact on hospital capacity, your surgery MAY be impacted.
-If your surgery is postponed, your physician or surgeon’s office will contact you.
+Due to the evolving nature of the COVID-19 pandemic and the impact on hospital capacity, scheduled surgeries may be impacted in the future.
+In the event that surgeries need to be postponed, your physician or surgeon’s office will contact you.

 Prior to surgery, patients are encouraged to quarantine for 14 days.
 This includes limiting contact with others to avoid the potential for an unnecessary cancellation (stay home, maintain at least two metres of physical distance between yourself and others, wash your hands often, and monitor yourself for symptoms).